 Double jeopardy is a principle that can sometimes prove problematic when dealing with issues of mutual legal assistance.
 Different States have different definitions of what constitutes double jeopardy in treaties to which they are party and in their domestic legislation.

 The rights of suspects charged with criminal offences

 Individuals who are the target of an investigation or who become a suspect in a crime are entitled to their rights in the country where they are being interviewed.

-Refusal of a mutual legal assistance request: the provisions of the Organized Crime Convention
+Refusal of an MLA request: Provisions of the Organized Crime Convention

 The Organized Crime Convention can be viewed as a blueprint for international cooperation in extradition and mutual legal assistance matters.
 With respect to mutual legal assistance, article 18 of the Convention is often referred to as a “mini-treaty”.
 Article 18 allows States parties to provide one another the widest mutual legal assistance possible in relation to the offences under the Convention.

 Pursuant to article 18, paragraph 21, a mutual legal assistance request may be refused for the following reasons:

 - If the request is not made in conformity with the provisions of article 18.

 - If the requested State party considers that execution of the request is likely to prejudice its sovereignty, security, public order or other essential interests.

 - If the authorities of the requested State party would be prohibited by its domestic law from carrying out the action requested with regard to any similar offence, had it been subject to investigation, prosecution or judicial proceedings under their own jurisdiction.